Mach Sprint Drills

 A cornerstone of his system was the A B & C drill series.
-The drills were also designed to enable the sprinter to get the repetition of work necessary to prepare to actually sprint in the adverse weather conditions that occurred inn the winter in Poland.
-In presentations he always pointed out that, he did not have the good weather that the American sprint coaches in the west and south enjoyed, so he had to come up with alternatives.
+The drills were also designed to enable the sprinter to get the repetition of work necessary to prepare to sprint in the adverse weather conditions that occurred in the winter in Poland.
+In presentations, he always pointed out that he did not have the good weather that the American sprint coaches in the west and south enjoyed, so he had to come up with alternatives.

-Mach broke the stride into its components parts, knee lift, foreleg action and the push off through the drills.
+Mach broke the stride into its parts, knee lift, foreleg action and the push-off through the drills.

-One of the biggest faults on the "A" series of exercises is the emphasis on knee lift at the expense of impulse off the ground.
+One of the biggest faults of the "A" series of exercises is the emphasis on knee lift at the expense of impulse off the ground.
 The knee lift occurs because of what happens on the ground.
-On the drills, the knee should not be pulled off the ground, but driven down to create a quick strike on the ground, which will result in knee lift.
+On the drills, the knee should not be pulled off the ground but driven down to create a quick strike on the ground which will result in knee lift.

 The progression was from marching to skipping to running.
-The drills were used daily as part of warm-up.
-They were actually used at workouts to emphasize either power speed or strength endurance.
+The drills were used daily as part of the warm-up.
+They were used at workouts to emphasize either power speed or strength endurance.
 They were also used for rehab after hamstring pulls.
-For workouts the drills could be done at less than ten repetitions, less than ten meters, less than ten seconds, this was termed "Power Speed."
+For workouts, the drills could be done at less than ten repetitions, less than ten meters, less than ten seconds.
+This was termed "Power Speed."
 Mach would also add resistance to the drills in the form of a sandbag or a weight vest.
-If this was the case then the drills were designated as "Power Speed Mixed."
-If the drills were done longer that 20 meters, more than tens repetitions and more than ten seconds in duration they were designated as "Strength Endurance."
-If resistance was added to this then it was termed as "Strength Endurance Mixed."
-Irena Szewinska was reported to have executed series of 200-meter A2's.
-I personally have used A2 and A 3 for 4 to 6 x 50 meters with a weight vest (10 % body weight) with developmental athletes.
+If this was the case, then the drills were designated as "Power Speed Mixed."
+If the drills were done longer than 20 meters, more than ten repetitions and more than ten seconds in duration, they were designated as "Strength Endurance."
+If resistance was added to this, then it was termed as "Strength Endurance Mixed."
+Irena Szewinska was reported to have executed a series of 200-meter A2's.
+I have used A2 and A 3 for 4 to 6 x 50 meters with a weight vest (10 % body weight) with developmental athletes.

-The drills are a great lead in to teaching hurdles.
-The lead leg action is actually a "B" action, the trail leg is a "C" action closely coupled with an "A" action.
+The drills are a great lead to teaching hurdles.
+The lead leg action is a "B" action, and the trail leg is a "C" action closely coupled with an "A" action.
 Another aspect of the drills that picked up from Mach that I do not see applied very often is to link the drills to acceleration.
 For example, execute an A3 for 10 Meter and change it over to an acceleration of 30 Meters.
-The goal here is to work a particular component of the stride and to immediately place it into the context of the whole action.
+The goal here is to work a particular component of the stride and to place it into the context of the whole action immediately